Top 25+ Finland Beaches

 Myllyjärvi Beach is one of the many inland beaches by one of Finland's countless lakes and rivers; a picture of peaceful Nordic natural beauty.
 This lakeside beach in the Espoo area borders a nature reserve that offers scenic views of lush green forests and deep blue lakes alike.

 You'll want to check out both the north and south side of this lovely beach area.
-It is… read more »
+It is a classic location for swimming… read more »

 Another one of the many inland lake areas that boast sandy beaches as well, Otanlahti Beach offers a scenic view of the expansive waters that dominate the area.